 While retirement may seem like light-years away, it is not something that individuals in their twenties should ignore completely.
 Many employers have 401(k) retirement plans that allow their workers to automatically defer a portion of their pre-tax earnings to save for the future.
 In some instances, businesses will supplement workers’ savings with an employer “match,” which can be likened to free money.
-Recently, some innovative businesses have also implemented programs that apply the 401(k) concept to help workers’ make automatic student loan-payments through their paychecks.
+Some innovative businesses also have programs that apply the 401(k) concept to help workers’ make automatic student loan payments through their paychecks.
 At a minimum, young workers should aim to save enough to qualify for their employer’s match and maximize those additional dollars.

 Getting married and beginning family planning is an ideal time for individuals to start thinking more seriously about the responsibilities they have to their spouses and their children.
 In addition to maximizing contributions to 401(k)s and other retirement plans, thirtysomethings should consider investing in growth opportunities for the future, including establishing 529 savings plans to pay for children’s private K through 12 schooling and/or future college education and establishing trusts to pay for a special-needs child’s ongoing care.
 During this decade, individuals should begin facing life’s realities and meeting with financial planners to develop estate plans that consider how they will support their dependents in the event of their untimely deaths.
 This can include creating a will and power of attorney, structuring assets to protect them from creditors and considering the benefits of disability and life insurance policies.